NOVAXIM/SW-X4-series-definition-for-Cura/README.md

 - [x] Artillery Sidewinder **X4 Pro** (including **S1** variant)
 - [x] Artillery Sidewinder **X4 Plus** (including **S1** variant)

-**NOTE:**
+> [!NOTE]
-The [artillery_sw-x4](https://github.com/NOVAXIM/SW-X4-series-definition-for-Cura/releases/download/5.10.2-and-previous/artillery_sw-x4.zip) archive available in the repository contains all the core files and is **intended only for manual addition to Cura versions 5.10.2 and previous**.
+> The [artillery_sw-x4](https://github.com/NOVAXIM/SW-X4-series-definition-for-Cura/releases/download/5.10.2-and-previous/artillery_sw-x4.zip) archive available in the repository contains all the core files and is intended only for manual addition to Cura versions 5.10.2 and previous.

 ## How to install sw-x4 definitions?